-Tag archive for: 2022
+Tag Archive for: 2022

-This year, as part of Heritage Days, La Mission Bern, in partnership with the Fondation pour le Patrimoine and La Française des Jeux, will present the Jardins des Plantes team with a check funded by the Heritage Lottery!
+This year, as part of Heritage Days, La Mission Bern, in partnership with the Fondation pour le Patrimoine and the Française des Jeux, will present the Jardins des Plantes team with a check funded by the Loto du Patrimoine!
 In the afternoon, a program of free guided tours awaits visitors.

-The Jardin des Plantes, selected by the Heritage Lottery
+The Jardin des Plantes, Selected by the Heritage Lottery

-As we learned last March, the Jardin des Plantes was selected by the Mission Patrimoine—a program entrusted to Stéphane Bern by the Ministry of Culture along with 18 other French sites to receive funding from the Loto du Patrimoine.
-In addition to providing significant national exposure, this program will give the Jardin des Plantes administration a much-needed boost for its renovation, with work expected to begin shortly.
+As we learned last March, the Jardin des Plantes was selected by the Mission Patrimoine—a program entrusted to Stéphane Bern by the Ministry of Culture along with 18 other French sites to receive support from the Loto du Patrimoine.
+In addition to providing significant national visibility, this program will give the Jardin des Plantes administration a much-needed boost for its renovation, with work expected to begin soon.

-To celebrate this occasion, the Jardin des Plantes will host a delegation from Mission Patrimoine and La Française des Jeux during European Heritage Days.
+To celebrate this occasion, the Jardin des Plantes will welcome a delegation from Mission Patrimoine and La Française des Jeux as part of European Heritage Days.
 An awards ceremony will take place at 10:30 a.m. this Saturday, September 17, at the Jardin des Plantes.
-This ceremony, attended by Mr. Lloberes, FDJ Regional Director for the Southeast, Mr. Pradel, FDJ Manager for the Hérault Nord Aveyron sector, and Mr. Genet, Regional Delegate for Occitanie-Méditerranée for the Fondation du Patrimoine, will unveil the support provided by the Mission to the Intendance renovation project.
+This ceremony, attended by Mr. Lloberes, FDJ Regional Director for the Southeast; Mr. Pradel, FDJ Area Manager for Hérault Nord Aveyron; and Mr. Genet, Regional Delegate for Occitanie-Méditerranée for the Fondation du Patrimoine, will announce the Mission’s support for the Intendance renovation project.

 An afternoon filled with guided tours!